Together in Christ: 'Filter for Our Speech' — Ephesians 4:29

 Today's Prayer

 Father, I want to speak the truth because I know You hate lies.
 I want to be self-controlled with what I say because You long for me to avoid idle words, gossip, and exaggeration.
-Strengthen my resolve, Father, as I commit to incorporating these principles into my daily life.
+Strengthen my resolve, Father, as I commit to incorporating the principles in today's verse into my daily life.
 I want everything I say to be consistent with Your will, helpful to others, and carefully crafted to reflect Jesus appropriately.
 I pray this in His name.
 Amen.

 Related Scripture Readings